Cost and Quality Aren’t Mutually Exclusive

 Q

-In our value analysis teaching, we emphasis that only your customers can decide on the cost and quality of their ideal product, service or technology.
+In our value analysis teaching, we emphasis that only your customers can decide on the cost and quality of their ideal product, service, or technology.
 They will know it when they see it, based on their functional analysis.
-For instance, the function of a petri dish is to “hold cultures”.
-Its required features are that it be round, plastic, 100 x21 mm, and lid w/air vent.
-Once the petri dish is bid with these functional specifications you should be selecting the lowest qualified bidder for this commodity.
+For instance, the function of a petri dish is to “hold cultures.”
+Its required features are that it be round, plastic, 100 x 21 mm, and have a lid with an air vent.
+Once the petri dish is bid with these functional specifications, you should be selecting the lowest qualified bidder for this commodity.
 This will then assure you of the best cost and quality for this petri dish.

-As you know, the highest cost product, service or technology isn’t always the commodity with the best quality.
-Nor, is the lowest cost product, service or technology always considered to have the lowest quality.
+As you know, the highest cost product, service, or technology isn’t always the commodity with the best quality.
+Nor is the lowest cost product, service, or technology always considered to have the lowest quality.
 All you need to do is read one issue of Consumer Reports to see this concept in practice.
-That’s why you need a process like value analysis to determine for you and your customers what are the best cost and quality products, services and technology for their intended use.
+That’s why you need a process like value analysis to determine for you and your customers what the best cost and quality products, services, and technologies are for their intended use.
 I can’t think of another methodology that can provide you with these answers.